Supervisors

 Gemma Piérola Narvarte

-Subsequently, after a period of 11 years of teaching in Secondary Education, in 2016 I returned to university research, participating as a contract researcher in the Documentary Fund of Historical Memory in Navarre and as a lecturer in the areas of Contemporary History and Gender History at the Public University of Navarre, where I continue as a permanent lecturer.
+Subsequently, after a period of 11 years of teaching in Secondary Education, in 2016 she returned to university research, participating as a contract researcher in the Documentary Fund of Historical Memory in Navarre and as a lecturer in the areas of Contemporary History and Gender History at the Public University of Navarre, where she continues as a permanent lecturer.

-Since attaining my undergraduate degree, I have been linked to the Institute of Economic and Social History Gerónimo de Uztáriz, an association of historians in which I have collaborated in different ways and am currently its president.
-Here I have found a place to reflect and debate on history, the didactics of history and other social sciences, to carry out research among a network of leading researcher.
+Since attaining her undergraduate degree, she has been linked to the Institute of Economic and Social History Gerónimo de Uztáriz, an association of historians in which she has collaborated in different ways and is currently its president.
+Here she has found a place to reflect and debate on history, the didactics of history and other social sciences, to carry out research among a network of leading researcher.

-As a researcher, I have directed my interest towards the study of the history of women during Franco's regime by analyzing everyday life during the post-war period, gender discourses during these years, the forms of violence affecting women during the dictatorship, everyday resistance, and the memory of repression at a regional level.
-As a result, I have published several articles such as: The moralizing discourse of customs during the dictatorship, the Patronage of Women Protection, repression and types of violence and social control directed towards women, the violation of human rights during Franco's regime and biographies of women under repression.
-In addition, two books have been published: the first, the result of my doctoral thesis, entitled Mujer e ideología en la dictadura franquista.
+As a researcher, she has directed her interest towards the study of the history of women during Franco's regime by analyzing everyday life during the post-war period, gender discourses during these years, the forms of violence affecting women during the dictatorship, everyday resistance, and the memory of repression at a regional level.
+As a result, she has published several articles such as: The moralizing discourse of customs during the dictatorship, the Patronage of Women Protection, repression and types of violence and social control directed towards women, the violation of human rights during Franco's regime and biographies of women under repression.
+In addition, two books have been published: the first, the result of her doctoral thesis, entitled Mujer e ideología en la dictadura franquista.
 Navarra (1939-1960) (2018) [Women and ideology during Franco’s dictatorship] and the second, recently published, Historias silenciadas: vida y olvido de diez mujeres navarras represaliadas durante el franquismo.
 Silenced stories: the forgotten lives of ten women from Navarra: A biographical proposal for their recognition in public spaces (2023).
-The latter was an OTRI project signed between Pamplona City Council and the UPNA in which I participated as the main researcher.
+The latter was an OTRI project signed between Pamplona City Council and the UPNA in which she participated as the main researcher.

-This research has been possible thanks to the support of the UPNA research group History and Economics, the agreements signed between the Documentary Fund of Historical Memory in Navarre, the Navarra government and the Parliament of Navarra (2017-2024) Here I have participated as a project collaborator, while in other projects of a more interdisciplinary nature I have collaborated as a researcher: Legajos en la mochila: Patrimonio y enseñanza de la Historia.
+This research has been possible thanks to the support of the UPNA research group History and Economics, the agreements signed between the Documentary Fund of Historical Memory in Navarre, the Navarra government and the Parliament of Navarra (2017-2024) Here she has participated as a project collaborator, while in other projects of a more interdisciplinary nature she has collaborated as a researcher: Legajos en la mochila: Patrimonio y enseñanza de la Historia.
 Nuevos textos históricos navarros comentados (UNED Pamplona, 2019-20), La desigualdad económica en el muy largo plazo, 1250-1850.
 El caso de navarra en el espejo europeo (UPNA, 2020-2021) and Historia y presente del control social, las instituciones punitivas y los cuerpos de seguridad en España (siglos XX-XXI): prácticas, discursos y representaciones culturales (Ministerio de Ciencia e Innovación.
 State Research Agency, 2022-2024).

 https://www.unavarra.es/pdi?uid=811203